eigenholser/vaers-data-report/README.md

 Save the datasets using the downloaded filename into `src/main/resources/datasets`.

 Save them as `VAERSData.csv` and `VAERSVAX.csv`.
 Combine 2020 and 2021 data
 by if you like.
-Remember to strip the one of the headers before appending the data.
+Remember to strip the headers before appending the data.

 These cannot be downloaded by machine because of the CAPTCHA.
 Drat!